yunwon/gatsby-starter-netlify-cms-test/src/pages/index.md

   ourProducts01:
     title: Wool products
     description: >-
       Natural wool insulation in blanket or batting form.
 Ideal for walls of new buildings and ceilings in new and existing premises.
   ourProducts02:
     title: Polyester
     description: >-
       Snug Insulation is proud to introduce our high-performance range of 100% polyester thermal and acoustic insulation products, designed for the residential and commercial buildings.
   ourProducts03:
     title: Glass Wool
     description: >-
       EarthWool is rot-proof, odourless, non-hygroscopic, does not sustain vermin and will not encourage the growth of fungi, mould or bacteria.
+description: >-
+  Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et.
 intro:
   blurbs:
     - image: /img/coffee.png